Approved engine oils for pumpe duse VW TDI engines (2004-2006 VW TDI)

-Pumpe duse approved engine oils will also work on pre pumpe duse engines but not the other way around.
-Not sure if you have a pumpe duse?
-North American VW TDI, model year 2004-2005 for the passat and 2004-2006 for Jetta/Golf/New Beetle the were all pumpe duse and require pumpe duse specification oil.
-If in doubt, use a higher spec. because higher spec. oils are compatible with engines calling for a lower spec., but lower spec is not compatible with engines that require higher spec. oil.
-If you need help identifying your car, take a look at 1000 answered questions: mk4 cosmetic differences to see cosmetic differences that pumpe duse cars had with earlier cars.
-Also see 1000 answered questions: direct injection vs pumpe duse to see more mechanical differences that pumpe duse cars had.
+North American VW TDI, model years 2004-2005 for the VW Passat TDI, V10 VW Touareg TDI and 2004-2006 Jetta/Golf/New Beetle TDI are pumpe duse and require pumpe duse specification oil.
+If you can't figure out if your car is PD, use a PD engine oil because higher spec. oils are compatible with engines calling for a lower spec. but lower spec is not compatible with engines that require higher spec. oil.
+If you need help more identifying your car, take a look at 1000 answered questions: mk4 cosmetic differences to see cosmetic differences of the mk4 cars.
+Also see 1000 answered questions: direct injection vs pumpe duse to see mechanical differences that pumpe duse cars had and for an explanation of common rail vs. pumpe duse vs. direct injection.

-Also note that it is normal for the oil to be black, even when new.
+It is normal for the oil to be black, even when new.
 This is normal for a VW TDI and perfectly fine.
 There is a little bit of oil remaining in the engine when you do an oil change and it's enough to turn all of the oil black.
-That carbon black is why a diesel engine oil is needed instead of an oil formulated for gasoline engines - it's soot that is suspended in the oil.
+To see how to do an oil change, refer to the how to lists linked in the blue button at the top.

 Some approved oils are: